-- SSO with the SingleSignOnFilter: Use the name of the AM HTTP session cookie, (default, iPlanetDirectoryPro).
-For information about the AM session cookie, see Find the name of your AM session cookie. - CDSSO with the CrossDomainSingleSignOnFilter: Use the name configured in authCookie.name.

-- OpenID Connect with the AuthorizationCodeOAuth2ClientFilter: Use the name of the IG HTTP session cookie (default, IG\SESSIONID).
-For information about the IG session cookie, see admin.json. - SAML: Use the name of the IG HTTP session cookie (default, IG\SESSIONID).
-For information about the IG session cookie, see admin.json.
+- SSO with the SingleSignOnFilter: Use the name of the AM session cookie.
+For more information, refer to Find the AM session cookie name. - CDSSO with the CrossDomainSingleSignOnFilter: Use the name configured in authCookie.name. - OpenID Connect with the AuthorizationCodeOAuth2ClientFilter: Use the name of the IG HTTP session cookie (default, IG\SESSIONID).
+For information about the IG session cookie, refer to admin.json. - SAML: Use the name of the IG HTTP session cookie (default, IG\SESSIONID).
+For information about the IG session cookie, refer to admin.json.

-"headerName": configuration expression<string>, optional
+&quot;headerName": configuration expression<string>, optional